-To launch a successful eCommerce store, the only few requirements are a reliable hosting company, a reliable piece of software/platform that can act as the actual storefront, but most importantly — an idea, a product, a vision upon which to strive and build for the future.
+To launch a successful eCommerce store, there are only a few requirements — a reliable hosting company, a piece of software/platform that can act as the actual storefront, but most importantly — an idea or a product you will sell.

-If you have managed to arrive at the point of completion, it might be a good time to look into some tips and ways of how to improve our eCommerce store experience, not only for ourselves, but for our biggest assets, which is the customers and consumers.
+Let’s take a look at some ways to improve our eCommerce store experience, not only for ourselves, but for our biggest assets, which is the customers and consumers.
 Sometimes it’s enough to throw a few pages together and list some products, however these days a lot more goes into creating a seamless shopping experience.

 1. Focus on User Experience